apache/trafficcontrol/docs/source/api/v5/servers.rst

 	:routerPortName:    The human-readable name of the router responsible for reaching this server's interface.
 	:routerPortName:    The human-readable name of the port used by the router responsible for reaching this server's interface.

-:lastUpdated:   The date and time at which this server description was last modified
+:lastUpdated: The date and time at which this server description was last modified, in :RFC:3339 format

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was given in :ref:`non-rfc-datetime`.

 :mgmtIpAddress: The IPv4 address of some network interface on the server used for 'management'

 	.. deprecated:: 3.0